-Performance during the reporting period Two (2) emergency uses of the Western Dam were reported to the DPIE and EPA Trend / key Management Actions Previous reporting year had four (4) emergency uses of western dam.
-One in the current year was during the March 2021 flood period in the Hawkesbury.
-The second was due to a hose priming a failed pit pump was accidentally left on for a time period over a weekend.
-Proposed management actions.
-The additional 100,000 litres tanks that were installed to increase the first flush storage volumes during a stormwater event, has played a big part in the reduction of overflows of the main pit, even during high rain fall events.
-Incidents continue to be tabled at weekly management meetings for review and any corrective actions will be followed up.
-A review of water management procedures and additional pit monitoring equipment was installed for the hose incident.
+Performance during the reporting period Four (4) emergency uses of the Western Dam were reported to the DPIE and EPA Trend / key Management Actions Previous reporting year had two (2) emergency uses of western dam.
+Two in the current year was during the March and July 2022 flood period in the Hawkesbury.
+The other two was due to other high rain fall events in November 2021 and February 2022.
+2019 2 2020 2 2021 4 2022 2 Proposed management actions.
+The additional 100,000 litres tanks that were installed to increase the first flush storage volumes during a stormwater event, continues to play a big part in the reduction of overflows of the main pit, even during high rain fall events.
+Incidents continue to be tabled at management meetings for review and any corrective actions will be followed up.
+The Company is looking at future plans to increase onsite storage and enclose/roof more operation areas to potentially eliminate rainfall from entering our process water systems.